monicawheeler/javascript-focused/remote-fe-code-challenge/README.md

 ### Accessibility
 With the data table, I am using generic `div` and `span` elements in order to achieve design specifications, then adding aria roles to reintroduce native table accessbility.
 This will look like a data table to assistive technology while achieving the desired design visuals.

+### Alerts
+Alerts are implemented to notify the user of actions but without designs, are hidden with CSS.
+This is something I like to have in place and can be styled at a later time.